open-xml-templating/docxtemplater/docs/source/configuration.rst

     End of users list

-With the paragraphLoop option turned on, the output becomes :
+With the paragraphLoop option turned on, the output becomes:

 .. code-block:: text

-    The users list is :
+    The users list is:
     John
     Jane
     Mary
     End of users list

-The rule is quite simple :
+The rule is quite simple:

 If the opening loop ({#users}) and the closing loop ({/users}) are both on separate paragraphs (and there is no other content on those paragraphs), treat